 03// Preface _ The role of self-built communities in designing the city _ by Liesbeth Huybrechts

-The ‘standard’ ideal of living in Hong Kong today are dwellings, mainly in the form of flats in tower blocks in the city centre and individual houses in the areas around the city.
+‘Standard’ dwellings in Hong Kong today are one of two types, dwellings, mainly in the form of city centre flats in tower blocks and individual houses in the surrounding areas.
 Although the temperature allows it and there is a shortage of housing, the city space today offers little opportunities for street living.
 However, street living is part of the history of Hong Kong.
 Since the late 1940s squatter settlements were built, because much of the housing in the territory was destroyed during World War Two.
-During this and the Chinese Civil War refugees from the mainland came to Hong Kong, with a need for accommodation.
-This gave rise to a large-scale practice of self-building houses, making use of iron sheets and timber.
-After a few natural disasters, especially a fire in the Shek Kip Mei squatter settlement in 1953, the government started discouraging squatting.
+During this time and then again during the Chinese Civil War refugees from the mainland came to Hong Kong with a need for accommodation.
+This gave rise to the large-scale practice of self-building houses, making use of iron sheets and timber.
+After a few natural disasters, in particular the disastrous fire in the Shek Kip Mei squatter settlement in 1953, the government began to discourage squatting.
 Many people were moved from the squats to public housing (Tai, Ge and Lee, 2011).

-This book chapter provides an insight in a research by HKDI Design Lab that re-investigates the potential of street living in Hong Kong.
-During two years, the Lab has been involved in ‘in-the field’ research on how people without homes self-organise to construct their own homes, meeting- and work spaces in the streets.
-The thorough field study of today’s - rather marginal - forms of self-organised street living, is used by the Lab in a speculative design process on the future of street living in Hong Kong.
-To gain a nuanced understanding of the potential of this fieldwork for the future of street living, this chapter presents a critical engagement with the discourse that explores citizen self-organisation in the design of tomorrow’s cities.
+This chapter provides an insight into the research that re-investigates the potential of street living in Hong Kong.
+Over a two year period design researchers worked on ‘in-the field’ research looking at how people without homes self-organised to construct their own homes, meeting and work spaces in the streets.
+This thorough field study of today’s - rather marginal - forms of self-organised street living, is used by the Lab in a speculative design process on the future of street living in Hong Kong.
+The insights gained provided a more nuanced understanding of the potential of this fieldwork for the future of street living.
+In this chapter, it aims to present a critical engagement with the discourse that explores citizen self-organisation in the design of tomorrow’s cities.
 We do this to avoid treating people’s self-organisation as a mere tool to design or - on the contrary - to romanticise the phenomenon.
 By gaining a more nuanced understanding of self-organisation, we also gain a richer understanding of its opportunities and challenges for designing on an urban level.

+Liesbeth, a message for you from our editor - Might be an idea to rethink the use of – Em Dashes/ Hyphens - in this chapter.
+They’re not used throughout the rest of the book

 The goal of this HKDI project on ‘self-built communities in Hong Kong’ is to engage the ‘self-builders’ and their local material knowledge in designing alternative futures for street living in the city of Hong Kong.
 The homeless people are deliberately not referred to as ‘homeless’, but as people who build their own homes with a different perspective on the home.
 They build homes themselves with what they find in the streets.
-Because the designers created a relation of trust with the self-builders, the self-built community was happy to share its experiences, competences and inventiveness with the design community.
-At the same time, the designers shared their ways of working in small sessions of designing together with the self-builders and by scaling up the learnings from self-building to designing alternative futures for street living on the urban scale of Hong Kong.
+During the fieldwork designers were able to foster relationships of trust with the self-builders and in turn the self-built community was happy to share its experiences, competences and inventiveness with the design community.
+At the same time, the designers shared their work methods, designing in small sessions, designing in collaboration with the self-builders and scaling up this knowledge towards designing alternative futures for street living on the urban scale of Hong Kong.